MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ```

 ### -EnableCustomNotificationSender
-The EnableCustomNotificationSender parameter specifies whether a custom sender email address is used for notifications for user submitted messages.
+The EnableCustomNotificationSender parameter specifies whether a custom sender email address is used for result messages after an admin reviews and marks the reported messages as junk, not junk, or phishing.
 Valid values are:

 - $true: Use a custom Microsoft 365 sender email address.
 - $false: Use the default sender email address.
 This is the default value.

 You specify the sender email address using the NotificationSenderAddress parameter.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.

 ```yaml
 Type: Boolean